simpson-peter/whats_my_app/README.md

 # What's My App
 What's My App serves you dumb app names all day long.
+What's My App is currently hosted at [whatsmyapp.petersimpson.me](whatsmyapp.petersimpson.me)

 It's a single-serving website created by [Peter Simpson](petersimpson.me) using Flutter Web.
 Any resemblance to real-life apps is entirely coincidental, but feel free to take a name if you like.